ManabBala/discord-webcam-auto-mirror-disable/README.md

 ## Solution:-

 There is no option to toggle this functionality in "Discord".
 So I made this extension which will delete the "mirror" class form the video element thus showing the actual feed from the "Virtual Cam".

+## How to Use this Extension:-

+- I don't have developer account to upload this extension in "Chrome Extension Store".
+Need to be installed manually
+- Download all the contents of this repo into a folder
+- Open Chrome Extension Manager: [Click Here](chrome://extensions/)
+- Turn on "Developer Mode" form the top-right section
+- Click "Load Unpacked" and browse to the previously downloaded folder and load the extension
+- You are ready to go.....